-Table 8 Median liquid wealth to permanent income ratios
+Table 8 Median liquid-wealth-to-permanent-income ratios

-Note: The table shows the weighted median rato of liquid wealth to permanent income from the 2004 SCF and in versions of the model with different risk aversion.
+Note: The table shows the weighted median ratio of liquid wealth to permanent income from the 2004 SCF and in versions of the model with different risk aversion.
 In the annual data from the SCF, the annual PI is divided by 4 to obtain a quarterly number.

-Table 8 shows that for γ = 1.0, while the model can match the median liquid wealth to permanent income ratios for the Highschool and College groups, it does not do that for the Dropout group.
-Figure 7 on the other hand shows the opposite results for matching the liquid wealth distribution within each education group: The model matches the distribution for the Dropout group, but not for the Highschool and College groups.
+Table 8 shows that for γ = 1.0, while the model can match the median liquid-wealth-to-permanent-income ratios for the Highschool and College groups, it does not do so for the Dropout group.
+That said, figure 7 shows the opposite results for matching the liquid wealth distribution within each education group: The model matches the distribution for the Dropout group, but not for the Highschool and College groups.